avafinger/orangepi-h6-ubuntu-base-minimal/README.md

 # HDMI workaround (fix)

-This workaround fix the EDID readout mismatch.
+This is a workaround for the EDID wrong mode.

 * Edit the file /boot/boot.cmd
 * Add the line: